A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Development of a New PIC Method

 where the shape function $S$ is now used to represent a simulation particle.
 The shape functions most often employed in PIC simulations are B-splines, which are compact (local) and positive.
-Furthermore, they can be easily extended to include additional dimensions using tensor products of univariant splines.
+Furthermore, they can be easily extended to include additional dimensions using tensor products.
 While higher-order splines produce smoother mappings to the mesh and possess higher degrees of continuity, the extended support regions create complications in plasma simulations on bounded domains.
 For simplicity, the particle methods developed in this work employ linear splines to represent particle shapes.
 The linear spline function that represents the particle $x_p$ on the mesh with spacing $\Delta x$ is given by

 The shape function \eqref{eq:Linear shape function} generally serves two purposes: (1) It provides a way to map particle data onto the mesh (scatter operation) and (2) can be used to interpolate mesh based quantities to the particles during the time integration (gather operation).
-For consistency in a PIC method, it is important that these maps be identical.
-In the next section, we discuss methods used to evolve the generalized momentum formulation for particles.
+For consistency in a PIC method, it is important that the maps between the mesh and the particle be identical.
+It is well-known that the use of bilinear maps to approximate the charge and current densities is not consistent with the continuity equation \cite{VillasenorChargeConservation92}.
+As will be shown experimentally in section \ref{subsec:Plasma test problems}, the methods proposed in this work show adequate accuracy for satisfying the gauge condition, even for problems known to be sensitive to subtle violations in the continuity equation.
+In the next section, we discuss the time integration method used to evolve the particles.